All published articles of this journal are available on ScienceDirect.

 Background

-Metabolic Syndrome (MetS) is a prevalent endocrine disorder characterized by metabolic abnormalities such as abdominal obesity, dyslipidemia, hypertension, and impaired glucose metabolism.
+Metabolic syndrome (MetS) is a prevalent condition characterized by a cluster of metabolic abnormalities, including abdominal obesity, dyslipidemia, hypertension, and impaired glucose metabolism.
 Early identification and screening are vital for effective management.
-The triglyceride-glucose (TyG) index, derived from fasting triglycerides and glucose levels, is emerging as a potential surrogate marker for insulin resistance and MetS.
+The triglyceride-glucose (TyG) index, calculated from fasting triglyceride and glucose levels, is gaining recognition as a surrogate marker for insulin resistance and MetS.
 This study evaluates the TyG index as a standalone predictor of MetS risk and progression.

 Methods

-This cross-sectional study utilized data from the Dehgolan Prospective Cohort Study (DehPCS), involving 3,800 participants aged 35–70 from western Iran.
+This cross-sectional analysis used baseline data from the Dehgolan Prospective Cohort Study (DehPCS), which included 3,800 participants aged 35–70 years from western Iran.
 MetS was defined using World Health Organization (WHO) criteria.
 The diagnostic performance of the TyG index, its variants, and anthropometric indices was assessed using regression analysis, receiver operating characteristic (ROC) curves, and the area under the curve (AUC).

 Results